An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Biologic Response Modifiers

-Methotrexate (Rheumatrex) is a biologic drug that interferes with cell reproduction and has anti-inflammatory properties.
+Methotrexate is a biologic drug that interferes with cell reproduction and has anti-inflammatory properties.
 It is a first-line, or primary, systemic drug used to treat adults with severe psoriasis.
+It has been used for psoriasis since the 1950s.

-Side Effects.
-Many patients are able to tolerate methotrexate with few side effects.
+Many people are able to tolerate methotrexate with few side effects.
 Possible side effects include:

 - Anemia, usually causing no noticeable symptoms